confluentinc/examples/ccloud-observability/docs/index.rst

 Introduce failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Delete the ACL that allowed the service account to write to the topic, inserting your service account ID instead of ``184498``:
+Create an ACL that denies the service account permission to write to any topic, inserting your service account ID instead of ``sa-123456``:

    .. code-block:: bash

-      ccloud kafka acl delete --service-account 184498 --operation write  --topic '*' --allow
+      confluent kafka acl create --service-account sa-123456 --operation write  --topic '*' --deny

 ^^^^^^^^^^^^^^^^^^^^
 Diagnose the problem